 Bochnia lies in the central part of Lesser Poland, on the Raba River, which makes it a great starting point to explore various places of interest in the Beskidy Mountains.
 There is a great deal of varied landscape near the town, including the endless plains that are home to the Niepolomicka Forest, the Wieliczka Foothills with the Wisnicko-Lipnicki Landscape Park as well as the Beskid Wyspowy Mountains.

 Owing to its convenient location near the E4 international highway, Bochnia can be easily reached from just about anywhere.
-The town is situated 30 km from Krakow (45 km from Krakow Balice Airport), 25 km from Wieliczka and 100 km from Oswiecim (Auchwitz).
+The town is situated 30 km from Krakow (check our Krakow tours) (45 km from Krakow Balice Airport), 25 km from Wieliczka and 100 km from Oswiecim (Auchwitz).